 I was 19 when I first set out from the UK, hitchhiking through France, Spain and around Morocco leaving behind unsuccessful schooling and familial angst.
 Back then I was a purist, more traveller than tourist, taking little more than a rucksack, blanket, and drumsticks.
 No camera to capture the experience, or shoes to interpret the road.
 But over the years those memories have dulled and depleted .

-In the film Blade Runner, Roy Batty (Rutger Hauer) laments how all his experiences will be lost when he dies, but perhaps it’s their very impermanence that makes memories all the more precious and human.
-The tension of Roy’s final speech isn’t broken by him rifling through a box of old photos or scrolling through the camera roll on his phone, just as Deckard (Harrison Ford) isn’t distracted by keeping his camera dry.
+In the film Blade Runner, Roy Batty (Rutger Hauer) laments how all his experience will be lost when he dies, but perhaps it’s their very impermanence that makes memories all the more precious and human.
+The tension of Roy’s final speech isn’t broken by him rifling through a box of old photos or scrolling through the camera roll on his iphone, just as Deckard (Harrison Ford) isn’t distracted by keeping the rain of his lens.
 The scene’s poignant because Roy’s final act is fleeting and selfless: saving Deckard’s life (albeit to have an audience).

-Though we increasingly capture and share memories in photographs, their meaning is partly anchored within us and their significance is in part defined by the viewer.
-Maybe allowing these views to fade celebrates both our transience along with that of the subject matter, making each more precious and meaningful.
+Though we increasingly capture and share memories in photographs, their meaning is partly anchored within us and partly defined by the viewer.
+Maybe allowing these views to fade, celebrates both our transience making them more beautiful.

-Digital mementos will likely survive far into the future, unlike those from the analogue age (Imagine Pinterest in ten thousand years).
-From now on our experiences will be frozen in ones and zeros: thoughts and perspectives, framed by the mind, mediated through the senses, instantiated in words and pictures, caught on the Web.
+Digital mementos will likely survive far into the future, unlike those from the analogue age (Imagine Pinterest in a thousand years).
+From now on our experiences will be frozen in ones and zeros: thoughts and perspectives, framed by the mind, mediated through the senses, instantiated in words and images, caught on the Web.